ravivendra/latex-its-if-thesis-template/README.md

 ## License

-This LaTeX template project is developed using license : **GNU GPL v3.0**, is a free, copyleft license for software and other kinds of works.
+This LaTeX template project is developed using license : **GNU GPL v3.0**, a free, copyleft license for software and other kinds of works.